Inductive Biases for Deep Learning of Higher-Level Cognition

-\paragraph{Systematic Generalization and Out-of-Distribution Generalization.} In this paper, we focus on the objective of out-of-distribution (OOD) generalization, i.e., generalizing outside of the specific distribution(s) from which training observations were drawn.
-A more general way to conceive of OOD generalization is with the concept of sample complexity in the face of new tasks or changed distributions.
-One extreme is zero-shot OOD generalization while the more general case, often studied in meta-learning setups, involves k-shot generalization (from $k$ examples of the new distribution).
 Whereas the notions of OOD generalization and OOD sample complexity tell us what we want to achieve (and hint at how we might measure it) they say nothing about how to achieve it.
-This is where the notion of \textit{systematic generalization} becomes interesting.
-Systematic generalization is a phenomenon which was first studied in linguistics~\citep{lake2017generalization, bahdanau2018systematic} because it is a core property of language, that meaning for a novel composition of existing concepts (e.g. words) can be derived systematically from the meaning of the composed concepts.
+This is where the notion of \textit{systematic generalization} becomes interesting \citep{smolensky1988proper, fodor1988connectionism, marcus1998rethinking, mcclelland1987parallel}.
+Systematic generalization is a phenomenon which was first studied in linguistics~\citep{lake2017generalization, bahdanau2018systematic} because it is a core property of language: the meaning for a novel composition of existing concepts (e.g. words) can be derived systematically from the meaning of the composed concepts.
 This very clearly exists in language, but humans benefit from it in other settings, e.g., understanding a new object by combining properties of different parts which compose it.
 Systematic generalization even makes it possible to generalize to new combinations that have zero probability under the training distribution: it is not just that they did not occur in the training data, but that even if we had seen an infinite amount of training data from our training distribution, we would not have any sample showing this particular combination.